 Online Reporting of accidents and incidents at work Click Here

-A one-day IOSH accredited Safety Course covering both the use of Water fed poles and portable ladders.
+This one-day IOSH Course covers both the use of Water fed poles and portable ladders.
 Written by window cleaners for window cleaners.
-No nonsense - hands on practical and theory course with an IOSH accreditation at the end.
-Giving you an industry recognised qualification for the price of £175.00 plus vat for members; and £215.00 plus vat for Non-members.
-Click Here for more information on training courses...
-Click Here to email for a booking form.
+No nonsense – hands on practical and theory course with an IOSH accreditation at the end.
+Giving you an industry recognised qualification.

-"Risk Assessment" - Accredited Training Course for Window Cleaners
+“Risk Assessment” – IOSH Accredited Training for Window Cleaners

-This one-day IOSH accredited Health and Safety Course is aimed at everyone within the window and specialist cleaning industry and specifically self-employed, employees, supervisors, managers and safety officers.
-For dates and venues for this course Click Here For dates and venues - Click Here for more information and a booking form.
+This one-day Face-Face Health and Safety training course is aimed at everyone within the window and specialist cleaning industry, specifically for self-employed, employees, supervisors, managers, and safety officers.
+Click Here for more information or to make a booking.

-HSE Window Cleaners Best Practice Guide for WaterFed Poles....how to do it and look after your body.
-Click Here for a copy of the full guide
+The HSE Window Cleaners Best Practice Guide for WaterFed Poles Click Here for a copy of the full guide.

 What is a Health and Safety Policy?